Why Is Iago Jealous of Othello and Cassio: Explained

 “Mere prattle without practice/Is all his soldiership.”
 (Act 1, Scene 1)

-So, Iago isn’t just annoyed and frustrated.
-He gets outraged.
+So, Iago isn’t just annoyed and frustrated, He gets outraged.
 He feels he is overlooked, denied, undervalued, and honestly, he is betrayed.
 Cassio’s promotion was a humiliating slap in his face, with severe injustice.

-ii) Cassio’s Natural Charisma
+ii) Cassio’s Natural Charisma:

-We know Cassio is very charming and always smiling with all in any situation.
+We know Cassio is very well-liked and always smiling with all in any situation.
 He is incredibly likable to everyone.
 On the other hand, Iago is a guy who always likes to twist words, and to get what he wants, he deceives people.

-But, in the case of Cassio, he doesn’t even have to try a little but win.
+But, in the case of Cassio, he doesn’t even have to try a little to win.
 Women like him a lot and love to enjoy his company.
 But this annoys Iago.
 He takes it as an injustice to him.
 He thinks, why should Cassio be admired by all, while he is overlooked, though he is better than Cassio in all respects?

 Now, to Iago, it’s not just Cassio’s promotion.
 It’s about his respect and recognition.
 So, Iago decides the better option for him is pure destruction.
 He will burn everything.

-iii) Cassio’s Relationship with Desdemona
+iii) Cassio’s Relationship with Desdemona:

 Cassio’s promotion and popularity made Iago mad.
 But his friendship with Desdemona made Iago’s blood boil.
 It’s like sitting on the bench for the big game while your rival effortlessly scores the winning goal.